lorello/vagrant-puppetdev/README.md

 The master is on a precise 32 bit and the three agents are hardy, lucid and precise, all on 32 bit architecture.

+TODO: simple puppet code in separated repository to start playing with puppet recipes.